 Director of Campus Activities

-Favorite thing to do in DC: Walk around Eastern Market
+Favorite thing to do on campus: Chill in my hammock

-One thing to do before you graduate: Go to all the Smithsonian’s
+One thing to do in D.C before you Graduate: Go to the top of the Washington Monument